Report Filter

 Description

-This service area provides for the (1) management and investment of state funds, (2) administration and management of the Local Government Investment Pool (LGIP), a AAAm rated fund available to local governments and other public entities of the Commonwealth for the investment of public funds, (3) administration and management of the Commonwealth's AAAF/S1 rated Local Government Investment Pool Extended Maturity Portfolio (LGIP EM), (4) administration of the State Non-Arbitrage Program (SNAP) to ensure the investment of bond proceeds are in compliance with federal arbitrage rebate regulations, (5) management and investment of other portfolios on behalf of the Commonwealth (6) management of the Commonwealth's statewide banking network and cash concentration system, and (7) development of banking and cash management services for state agencies and institutions.
+This service area provides for the (1) management and investment of state funds, (2) administration and management of the Local Government Investment Pool (LGIP), a AAAm rated fund available to local governments and other public entities of the Commonwealth for the investment of public funds, (3) administration and management of the Commonwealth's AAAF/S1 rated Local Government Investment Pool Extended Maturity Portfolio (LGIP EM), (4) administration of the State Non-Arbitrage Program (SNAP) to ensure the investment of bond proceeds are in compliance with federal arbitrage rebate regulations, (5) management of the Commonwealth's statewide banking network and cash concentration system, and (6) development of banking and cash management services for state agencies and institutions.

 Highlights include:

-The Cash Management and Investment Division (CMI) administered $45.2 billion in managed investment portfolios, comprised of $30.6 billion in the General Account portfolio, $14.2 billion in the LGIP portfolio, $227.8 million in LGIP EM portfolio, $317.4 million in the Tobacco Indemnification & Community Revitalization Endowments, $39.0 million in special portfolios, and $43.0 million in outside trustee portfolios as of June 30, 2024.
+The Cash Management and Investment Division (CMI) administered $44.8 billion in managed investment portfolios, comprised of $30.5 billion in the General Account portfolio, $13.8 billion in the LGIP portfolio, $168 million in LGIP EM portfolio, $42.3 million in special portfolios, and $42.9 million in outside trustee portfolios for FY 2025, and $318.3 million in funds managed for the Tobacco Indemnification and Community Revitalization (TICR) Endowments.

-CMI manages an extensive, efficient statewide banking network of 24 regional banks and three concentration banks that accelerates the deposit and availability of state funds received from several hundred regional depositing locations throughout the state.
-Treasury's IT Division provided support essential to automating receipt and upload of daily files from the Commonwealth's three concentration banks into CMI's Financial Management System.
+CMI manages an extensive, efficient statewide banking network of 24 regional banks and 4 concentration banks that accelerates the deposit and availability of state funds received from approximately 285 regional depositing locations throughout the state.
+Treasury's IT Division provided support essential to automating receipt and upload of daily files from the Commonwealth's four concentration banks into CMl's Financial Management System.

 Mission Alignment and Authority